|

 "Are you not jealous of Hentmirë?" he asked.

-was the one I was least expecting!
+say, but that was not one of them!
 Why should I be jealous?"

 "Legolas cares for her."